 Important update for WSUS 4.0 (KB 3095113)

-Some of you may know that we are releasing the Windows 10 1511 feature upgrade, which is the first in-place upgrade for Windows 10, to WSUS in the next couple weeks.
-To fully enable this deployment scenario, we shipped a patch to WSUS for WS12 and WS12R2 (KB 3095113).
+Most of you know that we released the Windows 10 1511 feature update, which is the first in-place upgrade for Windows 10, to WSUS in December 2015.
+To fully enable this deployment scenario, we shipped a patch to WSUS for WS12 and WS12R2 (KB 3095113) in October 2015.
 Following this release, we received some questions regarding the applicability of this update.
 Such questions included:

 The simple translation of "Support Windows 10"